scriptism/Tic-Toc-Tac-with-Python/README.md

 # Scriptism – Simple

-A tiny command-line .... app that ...., shows a four-item menu, and records their order.
+A tiny command-line tic tac toe game.

 ## How to run